 (1) The purpose of all programs is to develop and apply knowledge and skills necessary to pursue lifelong goals and opportunities.

-(2) Program foundation standards are the common conditions and practices that will be evident in all programs within a school system to ensure that all students have educational opportunity to learn, develop, and demonstrate learning in the content standards and content-specific grade-level learning progressions.
-All programs shall follow the content standards in the accreditation rules of Montana.
+(2) Program foundation standards are the common conditions and practices that will be evident in all programs within a school system to ensure that all students have educational opportunity to learn, develop, and demonstrate learning in the content standards and content-specific grade-level or grade-band learning progressions.
+All programs shall follow the content standards in the Administrative Rules of Montana.
 The local board of trustees shall:

 (a) meet the following conditions: